 Expressnet may not be the largest bank consortium in the country, but it’s one of the most accessed, thanks to one of its members, BPI Family Savings Bank.
 Despite its popularity and success, Expressnet merged with BancNet in 2016.

-Megalink and Expressnet remain to be separate entities regardless of their partnership with BancNet.
+Megalink and Expressnet remain separate entities regardless of their partnership with BancNet.
 All of these electronic banking networks perform under different agencies, which explains the non-uniform ATM service fees in the Philippines.

 Read more: 25 Top Commercial Banks in the Philippines